neuromorphicsystems/sgp4/README.md

 ## Documentation

-The code documentation is hosted at [https://docs.rs/sgp4/0.3.0/sgp4/](https://docs.rs/sgp4/0.3.0/sgp4/).
+The code documentation is hosted at [https://docs.rs/sgp4/0.3.1/sgp4/](https://docs.rs/sgp4/0.3.1/sgp4/).

 Examples can be found in this repository's *examples* directory:
-- *examples/celestrak.rs* retrives the most recent "stations" OMMs from Celestrak and propagates them
+- *examples/celestrak.rs* retrieves the most recent "stations" OMMs from Celestrak and propagates them
 - *examples/omm.rs* parses and propagates a JSON-encoded OMM
 - *examples/tle.rs* parses and propagates a TLE
 - *examples/tle_afspc.rs* parses and propagates a TLE using the AFSPC compatibility mode